First National Bank was chartered in 1887 by Texas Pioneers Dan Cogdell, John Traylor, E.A. Hannaford, Jess Baker and James H. Doyle.

 By the late 1980’s, the Bank began to branch out and provide the community with more convenient locations.
 Today there are six First National Bank locations in Hood County, helping provide a major source of employment and economic activity for the area.
 In 2017 the bank opened its first full service branch outside of Hood County with our Nolan River Banking Center in Cleburne, Texas.

 As in the beginning, First National Bank is still a locally owned community bank with its focus on serving the community.
 While adapting and staying up to date with modern day technologies has helped First National Bank persevere through the years, our real secret to success has been our strong integrity and honesty in our banking relationships, and our continued service to Hood, Johnson, and surrounding areas.
-If you want friendly, personal, comfortable banking, stop by and visit any one of First National’s offices, where bankers treat customers like family, your hometown bank is helping in any way we can, as we have done since 1887.
+If you want friendly, personal, comfortable banking, stop by and visit any one of First National’s offices, where bankers treat customers like family, as we have done since 1887.

 VP Chief Financial Officer